NREL/EnergyPlus/design/FY2019/NFP-AFN-Contaminant-Transport.md

 To advance the conservation equations through time, there are a number of different options.
-For now, the first order finite difference discretization in time will be used in three different ways.
+For now, the first order finite difference discretization in time will be used in two different ways.
 First, the implicit Euler method will be implemented as follows, with subscript indicating time:

 ```